BlissedEL/Configuration/README.md

 # Configuration

-Put six unbounded strings in, get twelve 64-bit functions of relational value out of it.
-Cha'chinga.
-Gratitude _will_ do.
+Put six unbounded strings in - get twelve 64-bit functions for their innate relational value out.

 ### The Multidimensional Respect Model: A Computational Approach to Universal Respect Dynamics